rywilson1092/CityPantryTest/README.md

 # To run the unit tests on the container:
-sudo docker exec -it citypantry-test_php7_1 phpunit
+sudo docker exec -it citypantry-test_php7_1 phpunit Most Important Tests to look at are in tests/integration/ExampleScenarioTest

 # To run bash on the container:
 sudo docker exec -it citypantry-test_php7_1 bash

+# Please note
+Due to time constraints I haven't included much comments within the code.
+Also I understand more validation for input parameters could have been used.
+I do not have an input file but the example scenario unit tests cover what is required.